KSP-KOS/KOS/doc/source/structures/misc/voice.rst

 .. attribute:: Voice:TEMPO

     :access: Get/Set
-    :type: :struct:`scalar` (multiplier of durations of notes)
+    :type: :struct:`scalar`

     When the voice is playing a :struct:`Note` or (more usefully) a :struct:`List` of :struct:`Note`'s, it will stretch or shrink the durations of those notes by multiplying them by this scaling factor.
 At 1.0 (the default), that means that when a note *says* it lasts for 1 second, then it really does.
 But if this tempo was set to, say 1.5, then that would mean that each time a note claims it wants to play for 1 second, it would really end up playing for 1.5 seconds on this voice.  (or if you set the tempo to 0.5, then all songs will play their notes at double speed (each note only lasting half as long as it "should").)

     In other words, setting this to a value less than 1.0 will speed up the song, and setting it to a value greater than 1.0 will slow it down (which might be the opposite of what you'd expect with it being called "tempo", but what else should